CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 - Set the NVUE REST API port.
 If you do not set a port, Cumulus Linux uses the default port 8765.
 - Specify the NVUE REST API listening address; you can specify an IPv4 address, IPv6 address, or `localhost`.
 If you do not specify a listening address, NGINX listens on all addresses for the target port.

+The following example sets the port to 8888 and the listening address to localhost:

 ```
 cumulus@switch:~$ nv set system api port 8888
 cumulus@switch:~$ nv set system api listening-address localhost